 This course introduces the elements of basic programming using the innovative SCRATCH programming language developed by the Lifelong Kindergarten Group at the Massachusetts Institute of Technology Media Lab.
 SCRATCH allows student developers to assemble code blocks rather than typing code text, forcing them to focus on developing conceptual programming skills that can be applied to any advanced programming language.
 Course materials are based on "Starting from Scratch", a textbook developed in Scotland to introduce programming concepts to high school students.

-During this eight-week course (with a one week break in June) we will
+During this eight-week course we will

 Prerequisite: No formal courses are required.
 Students should be comfortable with using a computer and mouse to select and move items, and possess a lively curiosity and sense of humor.

+Only a current version of one of the standard browsers is required.
 Students will be able to complete and share their projects with their instructor and each other (and with the SCRATCH programming community) through the MIT SCRATCH project website by following the instructions to Join Scratch and create a personal account.
 No personal information is required to create an account.

-© 2016, 2017 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2005 - 2022 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.